-According to Guinness World Records, the world's oldest living cat is Courduroy, a Maine Coon in Oregon, USA who is 27 years old.
-That's roughly equivalent to 121 human years!
+According to Guinness World Records, the world's oldest cat ever was Creme Puff, from Texas, USA who lived to 38 years and 3 days old.
+That's roughly equivalent to 168 human years!
 Do you know how old your feline friend really is?

 From nutrition to grooming, we've put together a complete guide to senior cat care.

 As our cats age, they require different nutrition to help keep them happy and healthy.
-There are a number of specifically formulated diets to help meet the needs of your aging cat.
+There are a number of specifically formulated foods for senior cats to help meet the needs of your aging cat.
 These 'senior' cat diets contain ingredients to help alleviate the symptoms of aging and keep your feline friend fighting fit!
 But what are these ingredients, and how do they benefit senior cats?